mafaro21/twitClone/server/dbSchema/HOWTO.md

 ## What are these Files?
-They are called JSON Schema, and they are constructed according to official MongoDB docs, for more see: [https://docs.mongodb.com/manual/core/schema-validation/].
+**IMPORTANT NOTE:** These files are constructed according to official MongoDB docs, for more info see: [https://docs.mongodb.com/manual/core/schema-validation/].
+Also, they are NOT an excuse to skip doing _data validation_ on application level (both Server and Client side).
+They simply add an EXTRA layer of security at database level.

-ANY SINGLE one of the files define 2 things:  **Data Schema** as well as **Validation Rules** for each ``Collection`` in your MongoDb Database.
-They enforce data structure & integrity at **DATABASE LEVEL** during inserting and updating, *independent of the application* used (i.e, they can work for JAVA, PHP, Node, C# apps and any app that can interact with MongoDB.)
+ANY SINGLE one of the files define 2 things:  **Data Schema** as well as **Validation Rules** for each corresponding ``Collection`` in your MongoDb Database.
+They enforce data structure & integrity at **DATABASE LEVEL** during inserting and updating, *independent of the application* used (i.e, they can work for JAVA, PHP, Node, C# applications, etc.)

 ## How to use them.
-Please note, these files ARE NOT MEANT TO BE INCLUDED OR USED DIRECTLY IN YOUR APP SOURCE CODE (LIKE MONGOOSE).
-THEY ARE SPECIFICALLY MEANT for MONGODb Compass.
-Or, simply they can be used as _reference_ during your app development.
+Please note, these files ARE NOT MEANT TO BE INCLUDED OR USED DIRECTLY IN YOUR APP SOURCE CODE (LIKE Mongoose).
+THEY ARE SPECIFICALLY MEANT for MONGODb Compass (or CLI).
+They can also be used as _reference_ during your app development.

 - First, download the free [MongoDB Compass](https://www.mongodb.com/products/compass) (available for Mac, Linux and Windows).
+Its' a GUI app for MongoDB.
 - Install it and then connect to your existing **database** (or create New one).
 Then follow these steps:

 1. Create a **collection**.
 Lets start with `users`, for example.